romanyshyn-natalia/Topic-modeling-on-Ukrainian-text/README.md

 ![image](https://user-images.githubusercontent.com/57792587/118008713-01947d00-b356-11eb-962b-1b87f3d6ba50.png)
 ![image](https://user-images.githubusercontent.com/57792587/118008886-31dc1b80-b356-11eb-8b15-614b7fa00fdd.png)

 From Plot 1 we see that the best model is LSA with 63% coherence score on TF-IDF not lemmatizated features.
-From Plot B we see that lemmatized features work better for LDA — 62% coherence score.
+From Plot 2 we see that lemmatized features work better for LDA — 62% coherence score.

 ### Credits:
 * Natalia Romanyshyn